jgburton/sws-listings/README.md

-## Considerations for improvments for SWS-Listings with more time
+## Considerations for improvements for SWS-Listings with more time

+If I had more time to spend on this, I would consider the following:

+- Further Performance, accessibility, and SEO audit using Lighthouse
+- i18n translations
+- Fine styling, there are various discrepancies in the UI
-- Testing jest unit testing, cypress end to end
+- Implement testing, Jest/React Testing Library for unit testing, and perhaps Cypress for end-to-end testing
-- i18n transaltions
-- fine styling, more detail etc
-- performance optimisation and refactoring using lighthouse
+- Explore the benefits in performance and SEO for server side rendering

-- Add filter for world
+Thank you for your consideration.
+Jamie

 # React + TypeScript + Vite